 Categories more vulnerable to money laundering, such as crypto or fintech, generally require more screening, which increases average cost.
 Changes to regulation (such as from FATF or local AML regulators) also introduce new technical requirements that influence vendor cost.
 For more on regulatory requirements, read “Understanding KYC Requirements UK.”

-Measuring ROI Beyond Price
+Measuring ROI Beyond KYC API Pricing

 1. Fraud Mitigation and Onboarding Precision